 Must-eat dish: Coconut Cream Pie French Toast with whipped coconut cream

 A one-of-a-kind Bay Area establishment, Timeless Coffee offers an impressive array of baked goods and coffee drinks—and you don’t have to worry about peeking over the counter to make sure the barista is using almond milk!
-During the week you can find savory frittatas, creamy danishes, and buttery scones stocking the glass counter cases—but on the weekend, Timeless offers rotating brunch specials.
-This month’s specials menu features a Monte Cristo sandwich with VeganEgg, Chao cheese, and Tofurky ham on sourdough, and a blueberry buckwheat waffle piled high with fresh fruit, strawberry preserves, and coconut whip cream.
+During the week you can find savory frittatas, creamy danishes, and buttery scones stocking the glass counter cases—but on the weekend, Timeless offers rotating brunch specials, such as a Monte Cristo sandwich with VeganEgg, Chao cheese, and Tofurky ham on sourdough, and a blueberry buckwheat waffle piled high with fresh fruit, strawberry preserves, and coconut whip cream.

 Must-eat dish: A slice of their Apple Tea Walnut cake and a mug of their house-roasted coffee

-Sarah McLaughlin is an Editorial Assitant for VegNews who thinks weekend brunch is the best meal of the week.
+Sarah McLaughlin is the New Products Editor for VegNews who thinks weekend brunch is the best meal of the week.